 - No dog may be kept on the premises overnight

 - There must be an area where any dog can avoid seeing other dogs and people if it so chooses

 - All dogs must be screened before being admitted to the premises to ensure that they are not afraid, anxious or stressed in the presence of other dogs or people and do not pose a danger to other dogs or staff

 - Any journeys in a vehicle must be planned to minimise the time dogs spend in the vehicle.

 It would have been useful to have had specific provisions for dogs taken away from the home area such as to farms etc which became more common when parks began to restrict the number of dogs that could be walked at any given time.
-Unfortunately, there is no requirement for competency, although it is implied by the requirements to assess temperament and condition, providing suitable stimulation and to know when to involve a professional.
 Sadly, very, very few people dealing with dogs recognise signs of fear, anxiety and stress and often miss the subtle signals that dogs show.
 The restriction on time spent in vehicles is a bit vague, but at least it could include the provision for demonstrating that there is a written plan.

 There are two major provisions of the breeding section of the regulations that could have an explosive impact if fully enacted.
 The prohibition on mating any bitch that has had two litters delivered by caesarean section could severely limit the number of dogs bred that are unable to give birth naturally, although again, it is not easy to see how it will be policed.